kkerns20/rb_109/written_assessment/questions_109.md

 greetings(word)
 ```
 We initialize `word` on line 5 and assign it the strgin Object `'Hello'`.
-ON line 7 we invoke the `greetings` method and pass the argument of word.
+On line 7 we invoke the `greetings` method and pass the object referenced by `word`.
 Upon invocation, the parameter of `str` will now reference the same object in memeory as `word`.

-Within the method, we pass `str` as an argument to the puts method, which will output `'Hello'` and return nil.
+Within the method, we pass `str` as an argument to the puts method, which will output `'Hello'`.
-We then pass the string `'Goodbye'` as an argument to the `puts` method, which will output `'Goodbye'`.
+We then pass the string `'Goodbye'` as an argument to the `puts` method, which will output `'Goodbye'`, so since this is the last line evaluated within the method, the return will be `nil`, which is always the return of `puts`.

 This is an example of how variables intialized in the outer scope are available withing a method's scope when passed as an argument.
 ### 6